ibexa/documentation-developer/docs/api/public_php_api.md

 }
 ```

-`LocationService::loadLocationChildren()` returns a [LocationList](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/LocationList.php) Value Objects that you can iterate over.
+`LocationService::loadLocationChildren()` returns a [LocationList](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Publish/API/Repository/Values/Content/LocationList.php) value objects that you can iterate over.

 Note that unlike `loadLocation()`, you don't need to care for permissions here: the currently logged-in user's permissions will be respected when loading children, and Locations that can't be viewed won't be returned at all.

-!!! note "Full code"
+!!! note

     Should you need more advanced children fetching methods, the `SearchService` is what you are looking for.

 ### Viewing Content Metadata

-Content is a central piece in the Public API.
+Content is a central piece in the public API.
 You will often need to start from a Content item, and dig in from its metadata.
 Basic content metadata is made available through `ContentInfo` objects.
-This Value Object mostly provides primitive fields: `contentTypeId`, `publishedDate` or `mainLocationId`.
-But it is also used to request further Content-related Value Objects from various services.
+This value object mostly provides primitive fields: `contentTypeId`, `publishedDate` or `mainLocationId`.
+But it is also used to request further Content-related value objects from various services.

 The full example implements an `ezpublish:cookbook:view_content_metadata` command that prints out all the available metadata, given a Content ID.